sapphirecat/fedora-pack/README.md

 # Example Usage

-    fedora2ova --pubkey ~/.ssh/aws.pub --name fc20 Fedora20-Cloud.raw.xz
+    ./bin/fedora2ova -k ~/.ssh/aws.pub -n f20 Fedora-x86_64-20.raw.xz

-This takes all the steps needed to build a VM whose name starts with `fc20` and whose main user (`fedora`, in this case) is accessible with the given SSH key.
-The VM will be exported as `fc20.ova` for use with Packer's VirtualBox builder.
+This takes all the steps needed to build a VM whose name starts with `f20` and whose main user (`fedora`, in this case) is accessible with the given SSH key.
+The VM will be exported as `f20.ova` for use with Packer's VirtualBox builder.